-Comments: Total expenditures for the Water and Sewer Fund for the first quarter are currently below budget, although at least 2/3 of that difference is due to Capital Improvement projects not yet hitting the expense ledger.
-It is anticipated that the expenditures within this fund will eventually catch up to budget throughout the year, and that fund expenditures will end up at their budgeted levels.
-While Q1 expenditures are below budget, this is primarily due to normal delays in receiving City of Chicago Water bills and 2018 capital project start dates later in the year.
+Comments: Total expenditures for the Water and Sewer Fund for the second quarter are currently below budget, although at least 2/3 of that difference is due to Capital Improvement project expense not yet posted to the ledger.
+It is anticipated that the expenditures within this fund will eventually catch up to budget and that fund expenditures will end up at their budgeted levels.
+While Q2 expenditures are below budget, this is primarily due to normal delays in receiving City of Chicago water bills and the payment of invoices for 2018 capital projects later in the year.